adavidoaiei/ApplicationDocuments/README.md

 I was dissapointed too that i don't have knowledge to implement some features like in Google Docs.
 Maybe i will find a utility of this project in the future.
 </p>
 <p>
-I presented this project to someone from a the business incubator PentaLabs from Pentalog but we reached some controversy, I had the feeling that they are against for no reason and rennounced to convince them that my idea is good.
+I presented this project to someone from a the business incubator PentaLabs from Pentalog but we reached some controversy, I had the feeling that they are against for no reason and give up to convince them that my idea is good.
 </p>